Are Domain Names Case Sensitive?

 The technical folks who built the internet weren’t daft.
 They knew people would make mistakes, so they designed the system to be forgiving.
 When you type a domain name, the internet’s address book (called DNS) automatically treats everything as lowercase anyway.

-Think about it – if wesh.uk and WESH.UK led to different websites, the internet would be chaos.
+Think about it.
+If wesh.uk and WESH.UK led to different websites, the internet would be chaos.
 Nobody would remember the exact capitalisation of every website they wanted to visit.

 Real Examples From The Wild